-US FDA: The primary composite responder endpoint for at least a 2-grade improvement will be analyzed using the CMH method [REDACTED]
+US FDA: The primary responder composite endpoint for an achievement of Grade 1 or 2 (Minimal or Mild) and at least a 2-grade improvement in both C-APPS and P-APPS will be analyzed using the CMH method [REDACTED]

-EU regulatory agencies: The coprimary responder endpoints for at least a 2-grade improvement in the C-APPS and P-APPS will be analyzed separately using the CMH method [REDACTED] [REDACTED].
+EU regulatory agencies: The coprimary responder endpoints for at least a 2-grade improvement in the C-APPS and P-APPS will be analyzed separately using the CMH method [REDACTED]

 The evaluation of the equality of the proportions of responders for the primary endpoint at Day 14 will be based on the CMH test [REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED].

-[REDACTED].
-The 95% CI for the treatment risk differences will be constructed using the normal approximation to the binary distribution.
+The 95% CI for the treatment

+responder rate differences will be constructed using the normal approximation to the binomial distribution.

-9.3.3 Sensitivity and Supplementary Analyses of the Primary Efficacy Endpoints analysis, [REDACTED] [REDACTED]
+9.3.3 Sensitivity and Supplementary Analyses of the Primary Efficacy Endpoints

 Sensitivity analyses of the primary efficacy variables will be performed to establish their consistency and robustness as well as to further characterize the extent of subjects' responses.
-As-observed data analysis, as well as missing as non-responder (using NRI)
+As-observed data analysis, as well as missing as non-responder (using NRI) analysis [REDACTED]